Westinghouse iGen5000DF - 3900/5000W Dual Fuel Inverter Generator With Remote Start

 Zoom on the Westinghouse iGen5000DF

-In summary, the Westinghouse iGen5000DF is a quiet and compact portable inverter generator especially useful for:
+In short, the Westinghouse iGen5000DF is a quiet and compact portable inverter generator adequately designed for:

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Westinghouse iGen5000DF provides an output of 120V.
-While gasoline-powered, it gives a running wattage of 3,900W along with a peak wattage of 5,000W.
-While propane-powered, it provides 3,500 rated watts and 4,500 starting watts.
-Moreover, the parallel capability (parallel cord (opens in a new tab) not included) allows for increasing of power output when paired with another similar or compatible unit, providing increased energy capacity and reliability for diverse needs.
+Featuring dual-fuel technology, the Westinghouse iGen5000DF provides 120V, and offers both power and versatility.
+Running on gasoline, it delivers a running wattage of 3,900W and a starting wattage of 5,000W.
+When propane-powered, it offers 3,500 running watts and 4,500 starting watts.
+Moreover, the parallel capability (parallel cord (opens in a new tab) not included) enables increasing of power output when paired with another similar or compatible unit, providing increased energy capacity and versatility for a wide range of needs.

-Enjoying a low noise rating of 52 dBA (just slightly more noisy than a conversation at home) which earned this unit its place in our list of the 10 quietest portable generators, it can be started thanks to a simple traditional pull-start mechanism, but also to a user-friendly and efficient electric starter (battery included).
-Furthermore, for added convenience, the iGen5000DF offers remote starting capabilities (key fob included).
+The inverter generator has a low noise rating of 52 dBA (just slightly more noisy than rainfall), which earned it a place in our 10 quietest portable generators.
+Its starting mechanisms include a classic hand-operated recoil starting mechanism and a straightforward and intuitive electric starter (battery included).
+Furthermore, the iGen5000DF can be remotely started, providing users with added ease of use (key fob included).

-With a fuel capacity of 3.4 gallons, the iGen5000DF can operate for up to 18 hours using gasoline (fuel consumption around 0.19 GPH), or for up to 22 hours (on a 20 lbs tank - propane consumption around 0.21 GPH) using propane.
+Regarding its running time, the iGen5000DF, with a 3.4 gallons fuel capacity, can operate for up to 18 hours with a full tank of gasoline (fuel consumption around 0.19 GPH).
+When using propane, it can run for up to 22 hours (on a 20 lbs tank - propane consumption around 0.21 GPH).

-As the iGen5000DF produces a clean sine wave, with a <3% Total Harmonic Distortion (THD), sensitive electronics may be plugged in the AC outlets safely.
+The iGen5000DF produces a clean sine wave: thanks to a <3% Total Harmonic Distortion (THD), your sensitive electronics can be safely plugged in the AC outlets.

 Outlets

-Additionally, it offers 2 DC outlets: there's two 5V USB ports (USB-A) with which you may charge electronics, for example mobile phones or tablets, conveniently.
+In addition, it provides 2 DC outlets: there's two 5V USB ports (USB-A) providing convenient charging capabilities for mobile phones, tablets, and other electronic devices.

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Westinghouse generator is RV Ready.
+Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Westinghouse generator is RV Ready, making it ideal for powering recreational vehicles.

 Portability